Sqooba/sq-conf/readme.md

     libraryDependencies +=  "io.sqooba" %% "sq-conf" % "0.4.2"
 ```

-And the whiny masochists using maven, please go get some professional help, you need it.
-Until meds kick in,
-here's a workaround, add this to your pom.xml:
+Sq-conf works also with maven.
+Just add this to your pom.xml:
 ```
     <dependency>
       <groupId>io.sqooba</groupId>